History and Role of Local Councils

 All councillors are expected to abide by their council's Code of Conduct.
 The responsibilities detailed in the Code are designed to protect councillors as well as the people they serve and give clear guidance so that councillors may undertake their duties with confidence and integrity.

-Parish councillors are normally elected for a term of four years (although in some areas of Yorkshire, six year elections are in place and in North Yorkshire, parish elections will be held in 2022 and then again in 2027).
+Parish councillors are normally elected for a term of four years.
 Elections are held on the first Thursday in May.
 The right to vote at any local government election is dependent upon the person's name having been entered in the current register of local government electors which is published annually.
 In all cases, the ordinary election of local councillors is conducted by means of nomination of candidates by two electors and, if necessary, a poll.
 A person (unless disqualified) is qualified to be elected to be a councillor if he/she is a British subject, a Commonwealth citizen or a citizen of the Irish Republic if on the relevant day he/she is 18 years of age or over and (1) is and continues to be a local elector for the parish, (2) has during the whole of the 12 months preceding that day occupied as owner or tenant any land or other premises in the parish, (3) his/her principal or only place of work during those 12 months has been in the parish, or he/she has during the whole of those 12 months resided in the parish or within three miles of it.

 Parish Meetings are found in both parishes that have a council and those that do not.
 Legislation for the convening and procedures of a parish meeting can be found in the Local Government Act 1972, Schedule 12.
 Parish meetings are not meetings of the local councils; the parish meeting is a meeting for all of the electors in the parish.
 YLCA has produced an advice note on parish meetings and this can be found below.